MitchDarrow/HHC_2025/act3_schrodingersscope_mjd.md

 <details>
 <summary>Click to expand</summary>
 <p>
-The initial step was to identify the bot responsible for the additional scope violations
+While browsing the inscope portion of the application, something in the application was accessing out of scope areas.
+The initial step was to identify the code that is responsible for creating the additional scope violations.
+Reviewing the page code in the browser's Developer Tools, an image is being loaded from the out of scope area of the application.
 <br>
 </p>
 <p>